deepsquare-io/grid/docs/docs/01-introduction/03-core-concepts.md

 ## High Performance Computing

-High Performance Computing (HPC) is a type of computing that uses advanced hardware and software technologies to perform complex and computationally-intensive tasks.
-HPC systems typically consist of clusters of interconnected servers or supercomputers that work together to execute large-scale simulations, data analyses, or other computational workloads.
+High Performance Computing (HPC) uses advanced hardware and software technologies to perform complex and computationally-intensive tasks.
+HPC systems often consist of clusters of interconnected servers or supercomputers that work together to execute large-scale

 HPC is often used in scientific research, engineering, finance, and other fields where large amounts of data need to be processed quickly and accurately.
 Examples of HPC applications include weather forecasting, drug discovery, aerospace engineering, and financial risk analysis.